Christine Longaker Self-Compassion Trainer & Author

 “The Benefits of Integrating Compassion in Healthcare”, Empathy and Compassion in Society, London, November 2012

-Conference teachings for sale
+Conference keynote talks for sale